 Format Update: In a change from our original CFP, iConference 2021 will now be an entirely virtual conference.
 All Doctoral Colloquium applications should be made with remote participation in mind.

 Applications to participate in the Doctoral Colloquium are encouraged from any and all doctoral students.
 We are seeking broad representation, and the iConference doctoral colloquium is not limited to students from member iSchools.

 Application instructions are posted below.
 Questions can be sent to the Doctoral Colloquium Chairs listed at the bottom of this page.
 This page will be updated regularly as new information becomes available.

 Student participants in the doctoral colloquium will be selected by a faculty review committee based on their application materials.
-The application materials should be submitted as a single pdf document to our secure submission site.
+The application materials can now be submitted as a single pdf document to our ConfTool submission site.
 All materials must be in English, and include the following three sections: